 Members of the Corporation are responsible for ensuring that expenditure and income are applied for the purposes intended by Parliament and that the financial transactions conform to the authorities that govern them.
-In addition they are responsible for ensuring that funds from the LSC, SFA and YPLA are used only in accordance with the Financial Memorandum with the LSC and the SFA and any other conditions that may be prescribed from time to time.
+In addition they are responsible for ensuring that funds from the SFA and YPLA are used only in accordance with the Financial Memorandum with the SFA and any other conditions that may be prescribed from time to time.
 Members of the Corporation must ensure that there are appropriate financial and management controls in place in order to safeguard public and other funds and to ensure they are used properly.
-In addition, members of the Corporation are responsible for securing economical, efficient and effective management of the College's resources and expenditure, so that the benefits that should be derived from the application of public funds by the LSC are not put at risk.
+In addition, members of the Corporation are responsible for securing economical, efficient and effective management of the College's resources and expenditure, so that the benefits that should be derived from the application of public funds are not put at risk.

-Approved by order of the members of the Corporation on 15 November 2010 and signed on its behalf by:
+Approved by order of the members of the Corporation on 10 November 2011 and signed on its behalf by: